devangerine/TypesOfFunctionsERC20/README.md

 * **transferFrom** - takes a from-address, a to-address, and an amount of type uint256 that will be transfered to the to-address as arguments.
 This can only work if the person who owns the from-address or a spender that was give an allowance to spend in their stead calls this function.

 * **mint** - takes a receiving address as well an amount of type uint256 to be minted as arguments, mints that amount.
 The totalSupply is updated as a consequence.
 * **burn** - takes an amount of type uint256 to be burned as an argument and burns that amount of tokens from the function caller's balance.
+For this token I have fixed the account address argument to be _msg.sender() in order to prevent users from burning the tokens from someone else's account.
 * **transfer** - takes a to-address and an amount of type uint256 as an argument and transfers that amount of tokens to the to-addressee's balance.
 * **balanceOf** - takes an address as an argument and returns the balance of that address.
 * **totalSupply** - returns the totalSupply of tokens.